 Specifically, product designers in each business unit are asked to provide information on the software components of OSS used in their products.
 Under this system, the product designers of each business unit create a Software Bill of Material (SBOM) for the OSS used in their products and have it registered in the vulnerability research system.
 The SBOM information is stored and managed in a database.
 Software vulnerability information is automatically collected from NVD, JVN, and other sources.
-In addition, the information security promotion division collects vulnerability information from Auto-ISAC, JPCERT/CC, and other sources, and shares it with the vulnerability information against the registered SBOM information, and automatically notify the product designer of the information with the highest degree of match.
+In addition, the information security promotion division collects vulnerability information from Auto-ISAC, JPCERT/CC, and other sources, and shares it with the vulnerability research system.
+The vulnerability research system checks such vulnerability information against the registered SBOM information, and automatically notify the product designer of the information with the highest degree of match.
 The product designer decides whether the information is relevant or not and takes any necessary measure.
 If the necessary measure is not taken after a certain period of time, the vulnerability research system automatically sends another reminder (Figure 4.7-2).

-Figure 4.7-2: Outline of the Vulnerability Research System71
+Figure 4.7-2: Outline of the Vulnerability Research System75